-III.
+IV.
 THE REGULATION IS ARBITRARY AND CAPRICIOUS

-Even if the Court finds that Bitcoin is controlled by FSL § 104(a)(2)(A), the Court may still find that the Regulation is arbitrary and capricious.
+Even if the Court finds that Bitcoin is controlled by FSL §104(a)(2)(A), the Court may still find that the Regulation is arbitrary and capricious.

 A regulation may only be upheld "if it has a rational basis, and is not unreasonable, arbitrary or capricious."
-Axelrod, 78 N.Y.2d at 166.
+Axelrod 78 N.Y.2d at 166.
 The Court must scrutinize administrative regulations "for genuine reasonableness."
 Id.

-A. The scope of the Regulation is irrationally broad
+A. The Scope of the Regulation is Irrationally Broad

 A regulation that is irrational is arbitrary and capricious.
-See Axelrod, 78 N.Y.2d at 167-68; c.f.
+See Axelrod 78 N.Y.2d at 167-68; c.f.
 Bernstein v.
 Toia, 43 N.Y.2d 437, 448 (1977) (noting that a regulation should be upheld "if not irrational or unreasonable").
 Furthermore, a regulation is irrational, and therefore arbitrary and capricious, if it is excessively broad in scope.
-See id., 78 N.Y.2d at 165, 169 (reinstated the Supreme Court's declaration that the challenged regulation was null and void because there was no "rational basis for the promulgation of a rule so broad in scope").
+See id. at 165, 169 (reinstated the Supreme Court's declaration that the challenged regulation was null and void because there was no "rational basis for the promulgation of a rule so broad in scope").

 i.
-The fundamental protocol used to conduct most Internet activity falls within the Regulation's definition of "virtual currency"
+The fundamental protocol used to conduct most Internet activity falls within the Regulation's definition of "virtual currency".

-Subject to three narrow exceptions, "virtual currency" means "any type of digital unit that is used as a medium of exchange or a form of digitally stored value."
+Subject to three narrow exceptions, "Virtual Currency" means "any type of digital unit that is used as a medium of exchange or a form of digitally stored value."
 23 NYCRR § 200.2(p) (emphasis added).
 Furthermore, 23 NYCRR § 200.2(p) mandates that this definition be "broadly construed."
 Id.
-Given this instruction and the Regulation's failure to define "digital unit" or "medium of exchange," nearly all Internet activity could be interpreted under the Regulation to involve "virtual currency."
-Thus, the definition of "virtual currency" is grossly overinclusive and irrational.
+Given this instruction and the Regulation's failure to define "digital unit" or "medium of exchange," nearly all Internet activity could be interpreted under the Regulation to involve Virtual Currency.
+Thus, the definition of Virtual Currency is grossly overinclusive and irrational.

 Transmission Control Protocol/Internet Protocol (TCP/IP) allows computers to communicate over the Internet.
-Lawrence B. Solum & Minn Chung, The Layers Principle: Internet Architecture and the Law, 79 NOTRE DAME L. REV. 815, 821 (2004).
+Lawrence B. Solum & Minn Chung, The Layers Principle: Internet Architecture and the Law, 79 Notre Dame L. Rev. 815, 821 (2004).
 People engage the TCP/IP protocol to send emails, visit websites, or download music.
-Ciric Aff. ¶ 32.
+Ciric Aff. ¶ 22.

 The TCP/IP system takes data, divides it into packets, and then bounces those packets from the starting point to the final destination.
-Ciric Aff. ¶ 33.
+Ciric Aff. ¶ 23.
 A TCP/IP packet is "the smallest unit of transmitted information over the Internet," and is thus a "digital unit."
-Ciric Aff. ¶ 33.
+Ciric Aff. ¶ 23.
 TCP/IP packets are also "the exchange medium used by processes to send and receive data through Internet networks."
-Ciric Aff. ¶ 33.
-Accordingly, a TCP/IP packet, which is a "digital unit," is used "as a medium of exchange," and thus falls within the Regulation's definition of "virtual currency."
+Ciric Aff. ¶ 23.
+Accordingly, a TCP/IP packet, which is a "digital unit," is used "as a medium of exchange," and thus falls within the Regulation's definition of Virtual Currency.
 See 23 NYCRR § 200.2(p).
-This means that when people engage in Internet activity, they almost always use "virtual currency," as it is defined in the Regulation, to do so, rendering such activity potentially subject to the Regulation.
-Therefore, the Regulation's definition of "virtual currency" is irrationally overinclusive, and is thus arbitrary and capricious.
+This means that when people engage in Internet activity, they almost always use Virtual Currency, as it is defined in the Regulation, to do so, rendering such activity potentially subject to the Regulation.
+Therefore, the Regulation's definition of Virtual Currency is irrationally overinclusive, and is thus arbitrary and capricious.

 ii.
-The definition of "virtual currency," even as it applies to the intended targets of the Regulation largely does not distinguish between financial and non-financial uses, and is thus irrationally overinclusive
+The definition of "virtual currency," even as it applies to the intended targets of the Regulation largely does not distinguish between financial and non-financial uses, and is thus irrationally overinclusive.

 The Department intended to regulate cryptocurrency financial intermediaries.
-Ciric Aff. ¶ 34.
+Ciric Aff. ¶ 24.
 Many cryptocurrencies, like Bitcoin, are blockchain technologies.
-Ciric Aff. ¶ 35.
+Ciric Aff. ¶ 25.
 Blockchains are essentially public ledgers that record users' entries.
-Ciric Aff. ¶ 35.
-For example, when a person exchanges one bitcoin, or a fraction thereof, the transaction is recorded on the Bitcoin blockchain.
-Ciric Aff. ¶ 35.
+Ciric Aff. ¶ 25.
+For example, when a person exchanges a bitcoin,1 or a fraction thereof, the transaction is recorded on the